The article summary or meta description is a short description of the article's contents.

-A meta description is an HTML element that briefly summarizes the content of a web page.
+If your knowledge base is public or at least partially public, the summary or meta description has even more reach.
+This field sets the meta description HTML element, which briefly summarizes the content of a web page.
 Like the title tag, it's not actually displayed while you view the page—instead, this HTML element is tucked into the "head" of the page, like this:

 Meta descriptions are found in the <head> of a webpage, in the <meta name="description"> element.

-Social media platforms use the meta description as the text preview for your article or category, so like the title tag, it's a field that has a lot of reach.
+Social media platforms use the meta description as the text preview for your article or category, so it has a lot of reach.
 If you don't have a meta description, social media platforms generally just grab the first 150-ish characters they find.

 Search engines will often use the meta description, but not always—sometimes they'll display a relevant fragment from the page based on the end-user's search query, instead.